 The first problem was that I didn’t want to do it.
 Even the thought of scheduling all my time on my calendar made me feel trapped.
 I would think, “I don’t want to be held hostage to a schedule on a calendar.
 I want to feel free!
 After all, that’s why I own the business.”
-I tried it a few times, but when I was done scheduling, the entire day would be blocked out from top to bottom creating a feeling of anxiety.
+I tried it a few times, but when I was done scheduling, looking at the entire day blocked out from top to bottom created a feeling of anxiety.
 “There’s no free time here.
 I have to move nonstop from one thing to the next, and there’s still not enough time to do everything.”

 Working on something is not the same as creating results.

-The other problem with my schedule is that because I set no personal boundary on how much I could work, I just worked all the time.
+The other problem with the way I scheduled time is I set no personal boundary on how much I could work – I just worked all the time.
 Instead of scheduling time to create results on my calendar, I frittered away time, allowing the amount of time it took to complete something to expand like slime, spreading into every available nook and cranny of my life.
 This is why I didn’t have time for family and didn’t have time for the gym.
 Many years of my life included waking up at dawn and working until after midnight.

 I blamed time for the reason I had no time.

 What was really happening is that I wasn’t honoring my commitments to myself.
 I honored my word when it came to commitments for other people, but not to myself.
 What I thought were minor transgressions added up to a major blind spot that had big ramifications.
 Because I couldn’t trust myself to follow through when it came to my own calendar, I resisted scheduling my time altogether.
 I didn’t want to make commitments to myself and break them.
 Without realizing it, I had created the subconscious belief that it was just better to wing it.
 Schedule appointments with other people, sure, but don’t schedule my own time.

 I had to learn to trust myself with time.